ashutoshmjain/gita/src/mathuraLanding.md

 `Vaidik` way of life  spanned across the Ganges, Yamuna and Indus - vast plains spread over many kingdoms, and spoken languages.
 This culture of abundance reached far ends of [South Asia](https://en.wikipedia.org/wiki/South_Asia) with `Mathura` at physical and spiritual center - and probably the origin.
 Interestingly, unlike the later periods ([Egyptians](https://www.sis.gov.eg/section/10/703?lang=en-us#:~:text=The%20Pharaonic%20Era%20dates%20back,and%20renaissance%20in%20all%20fields.&text=In%203200%20B.C.%20Menes%20managed,established%20the%20first%20ruling%20dynasty.) or [Greeks](https://en.wikipedia.org/wiki/Classical_antiquity)), this advancement isn't remembered  as an empire, nor a country; or even a religion.
 It is seen as the primal society of seekers.
 Those who figured out written language and arithmetic.
 And more importantly a foundational value exchange system - gold.

 Visiting travelers, aggressors as well as historians named the region a `Golden Sparrow`, for people here loved to hold gold - as an imperishable store of value.
 Unafraid and theft free, not only did they display their treasures in styles of jewelry, they decorated their deities with golden ornaments.
-Gold was seen as celebration of life.
+Gold was seen as the celebration of life.
 Be it a childbirth or a marriage - exchange of gold gifts was deemed auspicious.
 No wonder, even today, Indian families privately custody thirty thousand tons of gold- most in the world ~ at [par with China](https://en.wikipedia.org/wiki/Gold_holdings#:~:text=of%20swap%20operations.-,Private%20holdings,-%5Bedit%5D)

 It was here that gold evolved as the basis of monetary and measurement systems - a divine store of value.
 Humans learned to move beyond barter - to a value exchange protocol that would last them for next ten thousand years.
 This protocol- in physical or digital forms - would be the basis of a permission-less and censor-resistant exchange that defined humans -- free yet interdependent.